rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 learned to play several games on the Atari 2600 console (Pong, Breakout, SpaceInvaders, Seaquest, Beam Rider) by observing raw screen pixels of 210 × 160.
 The program learned by receiving a reward when the game score increased.
+<a name="GeneralAI"></a>
-This was hailed as general AI because the games and the goals in every game were very different but, without any change, learned seven different games, and performed better than some humans in three of them.
+This was hailed as "general AI" because the games and the goals in every game were very different but, without any change, learned seven different games, and performed better than some humans in three of them.
 <a target="_blank" href="https://www.nervanasys.com/demystifying-deep-reinforcement-learning/">
 *</a>
 Their